Academic Policies & Standards

 Withdrawal from Classes

 Students may drop and withdraw from classes according to the published Student Dates and Deadlines (Academic Calendar).
-Classes may be dropped and not appear on the transcript through the drop deadline.
+Classes may be dropped and will not appear on the transcript through the drop deadline.
 After the last day to drop noted on the published Student Dates and Deadlines, a grade of “W” will appear on the transcript for class withdrawals and no refund will be given.
 A “W” grade could impact a student’s satisfactory academic progress for financial aid and scholarship purposes.

 Withdrawal from the Institution

 It is the responsibility of the student who seeks to withdraw from the institution to complete the online Leave of Absence process and drop/withdraw themselves from their classes in the registration system.
-If withdrawing after the refund period noted in the Student Dates and Deadlines, a grade of “W” will appear on the transcript for all class withdrawals and no refund is issued.
+If withdrawing after the refund period noted in the published Student Dates and Deadlines, a grade of “W” will appear on the transcript for all class withdrawals and no refund is issued.
 A “W” (withdrawal) grade could impact a student’s satisfactory academic progress for financial aid and scholarship purposes.
 Complete withdrawal from college may adversely affect financial aid and/or Veterans’ benefits.

 Simply stopping attendance does not qualify as an official withdrawal, and a student who does so may receive a failing grade.